Transcriptions/Transcriptions/README.md

 Used around the world in research, education and journalism since 2008.

 > Requirements: MacOS or Mac OS X 10.11 El Capitan or later

-Load media in the player, use the controls to adjust speed and volume, set keyboard shortcuts for media control in the preferences pane and type away.
-Transcriptions also supports text-substitutions by inserting "@" followed by a text-token.

-**Transcriptions is [Free/Libre Open Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software).
-Please support development by [buying the Transcriptions binary in the AppStore](https://itunes.apple.com/at/app/transcriptions/id911974149?l=en&mt=12) or by [donating via PayPal](http://www.unet.univie.ac.at/~a0206600/TranscriptionsDonate.html).
-Thanks to all supporters!**

-For Mac OSX 10.9 Mavericks and below, use version 0.8 that can be found [here](https://code.google.com/p/transcriptions/downloads/list).
+> For Mac OSX 10.9 Mavericks and below, use version 0.8 that can be found [here](https://code.google.com/p/transcriptions/downloads/list).

 **Check out the [app overview](README-images/transcriptionsAppOverview.pdf) to get started.**